 Federal regulations require institutions to establish minimum standards of satisfactory academic progress for students receiving federal funding (i.e., Pell Grant, SEOG grant, Direct Loans, TEACH Grant, and Work Study); the New Jersey Higher Education Student Assistance Authority (NJHESAA) requires that recipients of NJ grants and scholarships (i.e., TAG, EOF, Urban Scholarship, NJCLASS loan) meet these requirements as well.

 Satisfactory academic progress for federal and state funding at Monmouth University is measured along three dimensions: cumulative grade point average, pace, and maximum time frame.
-In the determination of satisfactory academic progress, all course work is considered, whether or not the student received financial aid at the time the work was completed.
+All course work is considered in the evaluation of a student's academic progress, whether or not the student received financial aid at the time the work was completed.

 To remain in good standing, a student must meet each of the three requirements:

 Please refer to Academic Definitions of freshman, sophomore, junior, and senior class standing.

-Note: Students must have earned a cumulative GPA of 2.00 or better by the end of their second academic year, regardless of whether or not they have completed enough credits to attain junior class standing.
+Note: Students must have earned a cumulative GPA of 2.00 or better by the end of their second academic year of enrollment, regardless of whether or not they have completed enough credits to attain junior class standing.

 Those students who receive scholarship or grant funding from Monmouth University must also meet certain standards for cumulative grade point average as follows:

 - Shadow Lawn Grant Out of State (3.0)

 - Each sponsored or endowed scholarship may require unique criteria for renewal, and recipients will be advised of those criteria.